Where to Stay in Seoul First Time: Best Areas and Neighborhoods

 🔍MORE HOTELS IN INSADONG

-Myeongdong, best area to stay in Seoul for shopping
+Myeongdong - best area for shopping

 Myeongdong is centrally located between Insadong and Namsan Mountain.
 If you book a hotel here, you will be located within walking distance or easy access from the majority of tourist sights like Namsan Tower and Seoul’s Palaces.